brittanyrw/emojiscreen/README.md

 ### Adding a Movie, TV show or Musical

-To add a show or movie to this project, you will need to add an `Emoji Card` inside of the `data.js` file.
-The `data.js` file is made up of an array (a list) of objects.
-You will add a new object for your show.
+To add a show or movie to this project, you will need to add an `Emoji Card` inside of the `movies.js`, `tv.js`, or `musicals.js` files in the `data` folder.
+Each file is made up of an array (a list) of objects.
+You will add a new object for your show or movie into the appropriate file.
+Please note: The `musicals.js` file is for live musicals (such as Broadway and West End shows).
+Movie musicals should be added to the `movies.js` file.

 If you need help choosing a movie or show, [check the Issues](https://github.com/brittanyrw/emojiscreen/labels/add%20emojis).